lbteixeira/ltds/README.md

 ## About The Project

-This project is only intended to be a playground, where I'm going to practice the implementation of classic data structures in C++ (therefore the super original name).
-Although I'm giving below build and install instructions, I really don't recommend anyone to do that, this is only for my own reference.
+This project is only intended to be a playground, where I'm practicing the implementation of classic data structures in C++ (therefore the super original name).
+Although I'm giving below the build and install instructions, I really don't recommend anyone to do that, this is only for my own reference.

 ### Project structure

+To be done.

 ### Installation

-Describe how to compile/install the project.
+To be done.

 ### Usage

-Describe how to use the software.
+To be done.

 ## License